 An accountant will let you know about changes to the tax laws during the year.
 “They’ll send emails to clients with things you can do before year-end to take advantage of tax law changes,” Luscombe said.

 Sometimes changes to tax laws happen after tax preparation software companies such as TurboTax have issued their software for the year.
-For example, Congress extended several tax breaks when it reached a budget deal in February and made them retroactive for the 2017 tax year.
 A tax accountant would know about these extensions and likely amend your tax return if it had already been filed this year to take advantage of those extended tax breaks.

 You Get Help Taking Advantage of Tax Loopholes